-Upon a motion by Board member Mike Gilbow and a 2nd by Board member Tony Waits, the Board voted unanimously to go into executive session pursuant to Section 25-41-7(4)(b) for the purposes of discussing appealable order of the Board.
-On a motion by Board member Ryan Harper and a 2nd by Board member Tony Waits, the Board voted unanimously to rise from executive session and enter open session.
-It was reported that no action was taken during the executive session.
+Upon a motion by Board Member Ryan Harper and a 2nd by Board Member Tony Waits, the Board voted unanimously to go into executive session pursuant to Section 25-41-7(4)(j) for the purposes of discussing the location and/or expansion of a business or medical service.
+On a motion by Board Member Tony Waits and a 2nd by Board Member Ryan Harper, the Board voted unanimously to rise from executive session and enter open session.
+It was reported that no action was taken during executive session.